-Chromatic aberration can be detected on some shots, but fortunately is not as prominent as in other lenses.
-The biggest chromatic aberration is to be seen at maximum aperture at 24mm.
+Chromatic aberration can be detected in some shots, but fortunately is not as prominent as in other lenses.
+The biggest chromatic aberration is to be seen at the maximum aperture of 24mm.
 Especially lateral chromatic aberration is clearly visible and needs correction in the lower range of zoom.
-The chromatic aberration appears as a magenta or blue-green edges at strong contrast transitions in the corners of the image.
+The chromatic aberration appears as magenta or blue-green edges at strong contrast transitions in the corners of the image.

 This is a fatal flaw of the Sigma 18-35mm f/1.8.
 The very clear and annoying flare patterns are visible both with the light source in a frame as well as when the light source is just out of frame.
 The opinion of users is divided.
-Some people assert, that only small flare is visible only when doing shots directly towards the Sun or another light source.
+Some people assert, that only a small flare is visible only when doing shots directly toward the Sun or another light source.
 Other photographers complain.
-In my personal point of view flare in Sigma 18-35mm f/1.8 is a little bit annoying.
-When I do photos straight into the Sun both when Sun is inside or outside the frame then I try to cover the beams by my hand.
+In my personal point of view flare in Sigma 18-35mm, f/1.8 is a little bit annoying.
+When I do photos straight into the Sun both when Sun is inside or outside the frame then I try to cover the beams with my hand.
 It almost always helps.

-When the lens set to its maximum aperture of F1.8, there is a significant light fall-off in the corners at both ends of the zoom range.
-It is noticeable especially in low-light conditions, however remains lower than in Sigma 17-70mm f2.8-4.0 Macro described previously.
+When the lens is set to its maximum aperture of F1.8, there is a significant light fall-off in the corners at both ends of the zoom range.
+It is noticeable, especially in low-light conditions, however, remains lower than in Sigma 17-70mm f2.8-4.0 Macro described previously.
 When setting your aperture to F4 the light-fall problem disappears.
-In my opinion vignetting is to be more detected at 35mm focal length.
+In my opinion vignetting is to be more detected at a 35mm focal length.

 The Sigma 18-35mm f/1.8 DC HSM is not claimed to be a macro lens, but it delivers good performance nonetheless.
 With a minimum focusing distance of 28 cm and a maximum magnification ratio of 1:4.3, we can do a really detailed close-up shot.